strangerstudios/memberlite/docs/variations.md

 #### How choices are built

 `memberlite_get_footer_variations()` returns only published CPT footer posts as a `slug => title` array, alphabetical by title.
-It never includes sentinels — each consumer adds its own:
+It does not include placeholder options like "— Default —" or "— Use Global Footer —" — each caller prepends whichever placeholder is appropriate for its context:

 - **Customizer global control** — always prepends `'0' => '— Default —'` alongside any CPT footers.
 - **Customizer location controls** — prepend `'memberlite-global-footer' => '— Use Global Footer —'`.
 - **Editor sidebar** — prepends `'' => '— Use Global Footer —'`.

-### The Global Sentinel Value
+### Special Reserved Values

-Location-specific footer controls use the string `'memberlite-global-footer'` as a sentinel meaning "inherit from the global setting."
-This is distinct from `'0'` (default) and from any real footer post_name.
+The footer resolver recognises three categories of stored value:

-- **`'memberlite-global-footer'`** → read `memberlite_global_footer_slug` and use that value
+- **`'memberlite-global-footer'`** → used by location-specific controls to mean "inherit from the global setting"; read `memberlite_global_footer_slug` and use that value instead
-- **`'0'`** → use the default widget-area footer (only reachable via the global control)
+- **`'0'`** → use the default widget-area footer (only selectable via the global control)
 - **any other string** → a footer post_name; look up and render that post

-The sentinel is namespaced to avoid accidental collision with a user-created footer slug.
-The auto-title function generates slugs like `footer-{post_id}`, so natural collisions are not possible.
+The `'memberlite-global-footer'` string is deliberately namespaced to avoid any collision with a real footer slug.
+The auto-title function generates slugs like `footer-{post_id}`, so a natural collision is not possible.

 ### Per-Page Override (Pages Only)